baeyuu/People-Analytics/README.md

 ### Dashboarding

 The Dashboard involved exploring the dataset to answer key KPIs questions such as:
-- The KPI's telling the Total Candidate applications, opened roles, cost of hires, offer acceptance, time to fill, time to hire, and Candidate Experience rating
+- The KPIs tell the Total Candidate applications, opened roles, cost of hires, offer acceptance, time to fill, time to hire, and Candidate Experience rating of the recruitment process
-- Trend analysis by Year, Quarter and month
-- Project performance by KPIs
+- Rejection Reasons
-- writing dax formulas to create measures and and models
+- Writing Dax formulas to create measures and models

 ### Result and Findings

 The Analysis results are summarized thus:
-- Evelyn Schmidt Has the highest client satisfaction rating despite a quite low waste audited.
-- There has been a drop in client satisfaction below the avaerage satisfaction since the Q4 of 2023
-- Li Wei, and Mohammed Hernandez fas been the poorest performing employee across all KPIs
-- Composting Program Implementation has the lowest rating acrross all KPIs
+- The average cost per hire of the organization is 412 euros, which is quite high.
+- It takes the organization an average of 30 days to fill a role and 7 days to hire a candidates
+- The organisation has a low offer acceptance rate of 44% and 20% of the Rejection is salary expectation-related
+- The product designer role is mostly open in the organization.

 ### Recommendation
 Based on the analysis the following recommendations should be considered by the company
-- The organization needs to look into the Composting program implentation program and how to improve its performance.
+- The organization needs to look into the Talent management pipeline and strategy that will reduce hiring costs and open roles, especially for Product designers and software engineers.
-- The organization needs to look into the cause of reducing performance from the Quarter 4 of 2023 how to improve its performance
+- The organization needs to look into its pay range and organisational culture as it is a major indicator of the high rate of offer rejection
-- The organization needs to design a cummulative rating metric for each employee.